Smooth rigidity for higher dimensional contact Anosov flows: Proof of Theorem

 \section{Proof of Theorem~\ref{thm_flows}}

-We apply the Subbundle Theorem~\ref{thm_tech} to $\phi_1^t$ and $\phi_2^t$ and obtain distributions $E_i\subset E^u_i$ and corresponding integral foliations $\cF_i\subset W^u_i$.
+Recall that the weak distributions are $C^r$ by the assumption.
+Since the strong distributions are given by intersecting with the kernel of the contact form, they are also $C^r$ regular.
+Hence we apply the Subbundle Theorem~\ref{thm_tech} to $\phi_1^t$ and $\phi_2^t$ and obtain $C^r$ distributions $E_i\subset E^u_i$ and corresponding integral foliations $\cF_i\subset W^u_i$.
 By item 2 of the Subbundle Theorem we have that $W_i^s$ and $\cF_i$ are jointly integrable.
 Hence, by Lemma~\ref{lemma_contact} we have $\dim\cF_i=0$, that is, $\cF_i$ are foliations by points.
 Then item~4 gives uniform $C^r$ smoothness of $h$ along the unstable foliation.

 Entirely symmetric argument yields $C^r$ smoothness of $h$ along the stable foliation.
-Applying the Journ\'e Lemma first for the unstable and flow foliations we have that $h$ is $C^{r_*}$ along weak unstable foliation, then applying Journ\'e Lemma~\cite{J} to weak unstable and stable foliations we obtain that $h$ is $C^{r_*}$.
+Applying the Journ\'e Lemma first for the unstable and flow foliations we have that $h$ is $C^{r_*}$ along the weak unstable foliation, then applying Journ\'e Lemma~\cite{J} to weak unstable and stable foliations we obtain that $h$ is $C^{r_*}$.
 Reversing the roles of the flows we obtain in the same way that $h^{-1}$ is $C^{r_*}$.
 Hence, $h$ is a $C^{r_*}$ diffeomorphism.